Cancer Research UK logo.

 Pregnancy and contraception

 This treatment may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for at least 6 months for men and 1 month for women afterwards.
+It is important not to become pregnant or get someone pregnant while you are having treatment.

 Talk to your doctor or nurse about effective contraception before starting treatment.
-Let them know straight away if you or your partner falls pregnant while having treatment.
+Let your team know straight away if you become pregnant while having treatment.

 Loss of fertility